VenRaaS/elk/README.md

 An index creation can be performed using a **restful api** request.
 For example,
-if our customer is titled `goshopping`, then the creation requests of the 4 indices look like following.
+if our customer is titled `goshopping`, then the creation requests of the 4 indices look like follows.

 * ```POST http://localhost:9200/goshopping_bat/```
 * ```POST http://localhost:9200/goshopping_bill/```
 * ```POST http://localhost:9200/goshopping_oua/```
 * ```POST http://localhost:9200/goshopping_opf/```

-The response message will show as below if the index has been created successfully.
+For each request, Elasticsearch responds as follows if the index has been created successfully.
 ```
 {
   "acknowledged": true